dougeby/IntuneDocs/intune/planning-guide-scenarios.md

 | BYOD | Executive | Marketing, Sales |

-## Identify mobile device platforms for use-case scenarios
+## Mobile device platforms for your scenarios

 The next step is to identify the mobile device platforms associated with each use-case scenario.
 There may be more than one.

-For example, your corporate use-case scenario may support iOS and Android Samsung KNOX device platforms, and your BYOD policy may include support for additional mobile device platforms like Android (non-Samsung KNOX) and Windows 10 Mobile.
+For example, your corporate use-case scenario may support iOS and Android Samsung KNOX device platforms.
+Your BYOD policy may include support for additional mobile device platforms like Android (non-Samsung KNOX) and Windows 10 Mobile.
 Building on the preceding examples, we've associated mobile device platforms with each use-case scenario.

 | **Use cases** | **Sub-use cases** | **Groups** | **Device platforms** |
 |:---:|:---:|:---:|:---:|